 Chapel in the Pines offers a variety of programs that will foster growth of our faith in a welcoming atmosphere in small groups.
-If you have ideas about forming a small group, please discuss them with Joelle Brummitt-Yale, Director of Christian Education, or Barbara Strange, Education Committee chair.
+If you have ideas about forming a small group, please discuss them with Joelle Brummitt-Yale, Director of Christian Education, or Paul Isom, Education Committee chair.
 We are open to new groups and also encourage your involvement in the groups now formed.
 We hope you will find the right group for you.

 Literature and Spirituality Discussion